 If you are into diving, I don’t doubt you have already heard of Blue Hole and Dahab in Egypt!

-28. EXPLORE UNDERWATER WORLD OF THE RED SEA IN HURGHADA
+28. EXPLORE THE UNDERWATER WORLD OF THE RED SEA IN HURGHADA

 Hurghada is a beach city on the Red Sea.

-The Read Sea is one of the most amazing seas for scuba-diving, snorkeling…It is a sea with some of the most fabulous underwater world you can find in the world.
+The Read Sea is one of the most amazing seas for scuba-diving, and snorkeling…It is a sea with some of the most fabulous underwater worlds you can find in the world.

 29. FREE DIVE AND KITESURF IN MARSA ALAM